 Tortoises don’t have a species-specific smell, but all animals poop and pee.
 So, their enclosures will get dirty and attract bacteria.
-Inevitably, when this happens, a bad smell will accumulate.
+Inevitably, when this happens, a bad smell will arise.

 Also, use food-grade diatomaceous earth, and hang sticky paper traps above the enclosure to kill flies.

 Tortoises themselves don’t attract small bugs.
-In fact, some tortoises eat bugs, and fleas usually ignore tortoises because they don’t produce enough carbon dioxide.
+Some tortoises eat bugs, and fleas usually ignore tortoises because they don’t produce enough carbon dioxide.

 So, a tortoise won’t cause a bug infestation, but an unclean enclosure (poop, leftover food, etc.) will.